top of page

 The case challenge was provided by our cornerstone partners UNSW Digital Grid Futures Institute.
 Thank you to co-sponsors Tank Stream Labs, One Ventures and Quest Payment Systems.

-In 2024 students pitched solutions to a real world sustainability problem around facilitating Australia's transition to electric vehicles.
+In 2024 students pitched solutions facilitating Australia's transition to electric vehicles.
 While our contribution to global emissions is small, Australia is one of the highest per capita emitters of greenhouse gases in the world.
 Australia’s per capita emissions from fuel combustion are significantly higher than the Organisation for Economic Cooperation and Development (OECD) average.
 The transport sector (road, rail, ship and air) is one of the major contributors to greenhouse gas emissions and air pollution in NSW.
 We need to find ways to accelerate the uptake of electric vehicles.
 What would you pitch?

 In 2023 students pitched solutions for reducing emissions in the dairy industry.
 There are many steps in the life cycle of dairy products.
 All steps of this process produce emissions in various ways.
 The Australian dairy industry has made a commitment to minimise their environmental footprint and reduce their greenhouse gas emissions by 30% by 2030, while global demand for dairy is expected to increase by approximately 60 percent by 2050.
 Considering this, impactful changes are needed to ensure the Australian dairy industry can reach their 2030 target.